springload/frontend-starter-kit/docs/frontend-checklist.md

 - [ ] Check analytics are configured in production with the production property on the live site.
 - [ ] Check the relevant client-side interactions are tracked with events.
 - [ ] Page and event tracking is being displayed correctly in the GA dashboard.

-## Performance

-- [ ] Test site in Chrome's Lighthouse (Devtools | Audits).
-While we don't have any specific targets (ie, 'must be above 90') across all projects use this tool to find areas for optimisation.
-Eg:
-  - [ ] CSS/JS files are minified in production (bonus points for HTML too).
-  - [ ] if images are unoptimised use [ImageOptim](https://imageoptim.com/mac)/[SVGOMG](https://jakearchibald.github.io/svgomg/) or similar to compress them.
-- [ ] Static files are cached for a long time in production (JS/CSS/images/etc, check this with [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) or [GTmetrix](https://gtmetrix.com/)) on the live site.

 ## Tickets